yangli-hub/ICL-with-ChatGPT/README.md

 https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view

-## 2. Utilize BLIP to generate Image caption, VQA-entity, and VQA-sentiment for all the images.
+## 2. Utilize BLIP to generate Image caption, VQA-entity, and VQA-sentiment for all the images
 - This module delves into the Visual Input Construction Section in the paper, leveraging the BLIP model for its operations.
 It utilizes image captioning to generate descriptions for each image, alongside extracting entity and sentiment information through VQA.

 - BLIP models via the Hugging Face link provided here: https://huggingface.co/collections/Salesforce/blip-models-65242f40f1491fbf6a9e9472.